-Skin and skin contact is best ways to help the baby adjust from womb to the world.
-The method has more benefits and nowadays parents are advised to practise more.
+Skin and skin contact is the best ways to help the baby adjust from the womb to the world.
+The method has more benefits and nowadays parents are advised to practice more.

 During pregnancy, babies are more connected to their mothers they get food, oxygen, warmth, and protection from the mom’s body.

 When the baby is born, they get disconnected, and everything becomes a new world.